Edrusb/cap_puzzle/README.md

 ## Licensing

-This program is licensed under the GPLv3 see [COPYING](COPYING)
+This program is licensed under the GPLv3, see [COPYING](COPYING)

 ## Implementation

-A brut force solution may take years, for that reason more complex algorithm is used to solve this problem.
+A brut force search may take years, for that reason a more complex algorithm is used to solve this problem.

-The idea behind is first to pre-calculate as much imformation as possible, like all possible position a given piece can have inside the board
+The idea behind is first to pre-calculate as much imformation as possible, like all possible positions a given piece can have inside the board
-(4 rotations, 2 faces, many X and Y offsets). the class "calque" are here to store, provide and use this information as efficiently as possible.
+(4 rotations, 2 faces, many X and Y offsets). the class *calque* are here to store, provide and use this information as efficiently as possible.

-The second idea behind that is of course to do a tree lookup adding a new piece on the board up to the time no more piece can be added (dead end branch) or all pieces could take place on the board
+The second idea is of course to do a tree lookup adding a new piece on the board up to the time no more piece can be added (dead end branch) or all pieces could take place on the board